-Internal: Head of Branch, Director, other colleagues within Retail and Consumer Protection directorate, in-house Legal Counsel and other (UR) staff as required.

-External: Key staff within the regulated companies, Ofgem, CER, Consumer Council, DfE and UR legal advisors
+- Internal: Head of Branch, Director, other colleagues within Networks, Wholesale and Retail and Consumer Protection Directorates, in-house Legal Counsel and other (UR) staff as required. - External: Key staff within the regulated companies, Ofgem, CER, Consumer Council, DfE and UR legal advisors

-Key Areas Key Tasks Strategic Provide analysis and advice to help monitor, review and challenge the regulated businesses' processes and work in the area of consumer protection.
-Scrutinise regulated companies to ensure adequate customer protection is in place in areas such as costs, profits, service and marketing activities.
+Key Areas Key Tasks Strategic Provide analysis and advice to help monitor, review and challenge relevant submissions made by regulated companies. • Awareness of legal risks and issues relating to energy and water regulation.
+Provide analysis and advice to help monitor, review and challenge the regulated businesses' processes and work.
+Scrutinise regulated companies to ensure adequate customer protection is in place.
 Develop, monitor and review models used for energy regulation.
-Assess regulatory precedents in other jurisdictions for suitability for inclusion in Utility Regulator Energy Retail policy.
+Assess regulatory precedents in other jurisdictions for suitability for inclusion in Utility Regulator Energy policy.

 Read and understand key energy industry and regulatory policy documents and legislation.
 Report to senior management on the impact of government policies and legislation on regulated companies and Northern Ireland utility customers.
 Demonstrate awareness of legal risks and issues relating to regulation.
-Maintain good governance procedures in supplier licence compliance (including ensuring that the UR Enforcement Procedure is followed consistently) Develop and maintain a good understanding of the utility industries and related issues as required.
-Operational Review submissions by licensees under the Retail Energy Market Monitoring framework (REMM) and provide appropriate analysis.
+Maintain good governance procedures in licence compliance (including ensuring that the UR Enforcement Procedure is followed consistently).
+Develop and maintain a good understanding of the utility industries and related issues as required.
+Operational Review submissions by licensees and provide appropriate analysis.
 Interact with the wider team and stakeholders to ensure the submission of high quality and accurate data from suppliers and network companies.

-- Coordinate licence applications with prospective licenses according to the Licence Application Regulations.
-Agree timeframes with new suppliers to ensure a smooth and timely entry, taking responsibility for the retail requirements for market entry. - Deal promptly and effectively with ad-hoc supplier issues and investigate appropriately, determining suitable actions.
+Undertake literature review, data collection and analysis to support the development of regulatory policy in the energy sector including licence change and associated consultation.
+Develop and/or maintain a good understanding of the principles and practices Within the organisation and the industry.
+Deal promptly and effectively with ad-hoc supplier issues and investigate appropriately, determining suitable actions.
 This may include working with other members of retail team and other colleagues (e.g. legal team) in order to ensure issues are addressed appropriately.
-Act as a member of the case management team in informal or formal investigations, pursuant to the UR Enforcement Procedure. - Act as a member of specific project teams as defined by Management and provide team input in the form of research, analysis and preparation of reports and discussion/consultation papers. - Attend retail supplier and network working groups as a representative from the UR and communicate on important issues in relation to regulation and customer protection of the retail energy sector. - As required, provide information, documentation, reports and briefings to the Head of Branch, Director, Senior Management (including publication of papers as necessary). - Provide ongoing quantitative and qualitative analysis of related matters in energy regulation. - Build and maintain an awareness of best practice both within the energy industry and related industries both locally and beyond.
+Act as a member of the case management team in informal or formal investigations, pursuant to the UR Enforcement Procedure.
+Act as a member of specific project teams as defined by Management and provide team input in the form of research, analysis and preparation of reports and discussion/consultation papers.
+Attend retail supplier and network working groups as a representative from the UR and communicate on important issues in relation to regulation and As required, provide information, documentation, reports and briefings to the Head of Branch, Director, Senior Management (including publication of papers as necessary).
+Provide ongoing quantitative and qualitative analysis of related matters in energy regulation.
+Build and maintain an awareness of best practice both within the energy industry and related industries both locally and beyond.
+Leadership Lead specific projects as required.Lead specific working groups as required.
+Demonstrate accountability and strong focus on delivery in your role.
+Page 7 of 13